httpete-ire/revealer/README.md

 start-position="60"
 ````

+set the start position of the revealer in percentage (default : 50)

 ####on-complete (optional)

 ````
 on-complete="vm.onComplete('called from the controller')"
 ````

-set the start position of the revealer in percentage (default : 50)
+if set on the scope, this function will be invoked when the drag action has complete

 # Change log